Early Christianity: Gentile Christians

-James the Just, brother of Jesus, was leader of the early Christian community in Jerusalem, and his other kinsmen likely held leadership positions in the surrounding area after the destruction of the city until its rebuilding as Aelia Capitolina in c.
-130 AD, when all Jews were banished from Jerusalem.

 The first Gentiles to become Christians were God-fearers, people who believed in the truth of Judaism but had not become proselytes (see Cornelius the Centurion).
 As Gentiles joined the young Christian movement, the question of whether they should convert to Judaism and observe the Torah (such as food laws, male circumcision, and Sabbath observance) gave rise to various answers.
 Some Christians demanded full observance of the Torah and required Gentile converts to become Jews.
 Others, such as Paul, believed that the Torah was no longer binding because of Jesus' death and resurrection.
 In the middle were Christians who believed Gentiles should follow some of the Torah but not all of it.

 In c.
 48–50 AD, Barnabas and Paul went to Jerusalem to meet with the three Pillars of the Church: James the Just, Peter, and John.
 Later called the Council of Jerusalem, according to Pauline Christians, this meeting (among other things) confirmed the legitimacy of the evangelizing mission of Barnabas and Paul to the Gentiles.
 It also confirmed that Gentile converts were not obligated to follow the Mosaic Law, especially the practice of male circumcision, which was condemned as execrable and repulsive in the Greco-Roman world during the period of Hellenization of the Eastern Mediterranean, and was especially adversed in Classical civilization from ancient Greeks and Romans, who valued the foreskin positively.
 The resulting Apostolic Decree in Acts 15 is theorized to parallel the seven Noahide laws found in the Old Testament.
 However, modern scholars dispute the connection between Acts 15 and the seven Noahide laws.
 In roughly the same time period, rabbinic Jewish legal authorities made their circumcision requirement for Jewish boys even stricter.